It may be more of a reality than you think

 The situation is especially exacerbated under the Trump administration’s policy of allowing businesses to dump whatever poisons they want into our waterways.
 The policy may fatten the bottom lines of major corporations, but those bottom lines won’t matter if water contamination leads to the extinction of the human species.

-You Can’t Stop All These Catastrophes, But You Can Win The War Against Antimicrobial Resistance With The Power Of Colloidal Silver; Guaranteed To Never Fail
+You Can’t Avoid Human Extinction, But You Can Win The War Against Antimicrobial Resistance While You’re Alive With The Power Of Colloidal Silver; Guaranteed To Never Fail

 To Prep or Not to Prep …